falterfriday/Contact_Card/README.md

 # Contact_Card
-After punching a small child in the face for a few hours, this popped out
+After punching a small child in the head for a few hours, this popped out.
+Check it out!